What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 When most people hear the word thatch, they think of old roofs.

-But this concept of thatch has a basis in nature, and grasses are notorious for forming a thatch layer at the surface.
+But this concept of thatch has a natural basis, and grasses are notorious for forming a thatch layer at the surface.

-Thatch is useful because it can help insulate grassroots from sudden temperature changes and is made up of living and dead organic matter deposited on the mat-like root system.
+Thatch is useful because it insulates the soil from sudden temperature changes and is composed of living and dead organic matter deposited on the mat-like root system.

 Unfortunately, thatch can also grow so thick that it prevents seeds, water, and fertilizer from permeating the soil beneath.

-It’s important to check the thatch layer before seeding and dethatch, if necessary, to ensure your seeds properly sow.
+It’s important to check the thatch layer before seeding and dethatch, if necessary, to ensure your seeds are properly sown.

 A thick layer of thatch forms a barrier between the grass and the soil.